thenew/views/drafts/2021-films-expectations.md

 ![Dune film](/assets/2021films/dune.jpg)

 This year, I’ve been a bit overboard with 52 movies.
-All those films should be released in 2021 but we don’t know any more, so the dates are just .
+All those films should be released in 2021 but nothing is sure any more, so don’t trust the dates.
 And, of course, 14 are coming from [http://views.thenew.fr/posts/2020-films-expectations/](my post of last year).
-Some novelties: HBO Max is becoming a new channel at the expense of Denis Villeneuve.
+Some novelties: HBO Max is becoming a new channel at the expense of Denis Villeneuve, MCU is back :) alongside Sony’s Marvel :(.
-For my second time, I’m sure my reviews will be even closer to this list.
+This year, I’m less interesting by the delta between expectations and reality and will use this list mostly to pick films from the top and just completely avoid the bottom.
+"Forcing" myself to watch *Bloodshot* or *Wonder Woman* last year was not fun.

 1. *[Dune](https://youtu.be/n9xhJrPXop4)* by Denis Villeneuve **- HBO Max** (1 October)
 <small>because Denis Villeneuve, because Dune</small>